Alicia points. “There he is, Jamie!”

 “Damnedest thing happened,” he says, getting up and brushing his hands on his jeans.
 “I got a call from my parole officer today.
 Larry Dearborn recanted.
 One of those deathbed confession things.
 They say that’s how a lot of false convictions are overturned.”

 I do my best to feign surprise.
 “That’s terrific!”

-Meetu’s tail thumps like Larry’s a long lost friend.
+Meetu’s tail thumps like Benjamin’s a long lost friend.

 “Yeah,” he says.
 He pets Meetu, but his eyes stay on me.
 Looking hard, like he’s trying to peer into me.